ShannaBadhesha/Final_project/README.md

          cluster_cols=FALSE, annotation_col=df)
 ```
 ![png](Graphs/graph_10.png)
+Expression is the highest in the radiation treatment samples.

 ```r
 pheatmap(assay(vsd)[select,], cluster_rows=FALSE, show_rownames=FALSE,
          cluster_cols=FALSE, annotation_col=df)
 ```
 ![png](Graphs/graph_11.png)
+Expression is the highest in the radiation treatment samples.

 ```r
 pheatmap(assay(rld)[select,], cluster_rows=FALSE, show_rownames=FALSE,
          cluster_cols=FALSE, annotation_col=df)
 ```
 ![png](Graphs/graph_12.png)
+Expression is the highest in the radiation treatment samples.

 ### Heatmap of the sample-to-sample distances
 Another use of the transformed data is sample clustering.
 Here, we apply the dist function to the transpose of the transformed count matrix to get sample-to-sample distances.